EndFirstCorp/endfirstLdapSchema/README.md

 ## Installation

-NOTE: The endFirst schema relies on the standard cosine and ppolicy schemas that ship with OpenLDAP.
+**NOTE:** The endfirst schema relies on the standard cosine and ppolicy schemas that ship with OpenLDAP.
 In order to use the endfirstSubscriber objectClass, these schemas must be installed first.

 To install the schema in OpenLDAP using OLC (cn=config), use the `ldapadd` command: